bmw-ece-ntust/internship/Study Notes/RACH/RACH_Study-Note.md

 **What I have learned**
 - An understanding what is RACH and why and when it is needed.
 - An understanding of how RACH Procedure works.
+- An understanding of how configuration is done in initial channel

 #### Introduction